 Apart from that, the Raga lasts around 8 hours on a full charge, and topping it up takes about 2 hours.
 Do note that the battery life of wireless audio equipment depends a lot on your volume levels.

 7. Realme Buds Wireless

 Last but not least, we have the Realme Buds Wireless.
 These have a flexible neckband design and hang loosely around your neck when not in use, and similar to the OnePlus Wireless Bullets 2, they have magnetic ends.
 Apart from that, they are easy to connect, and the stark yellow of the wires gives them a unique and trendy look.

-Though you won't find active noise-canceling here, the right fit of ear tips does their job in sealing the ambient noise.
-However, you may find noise filtering when you're talking on the phone during your commute.
+Though you won’t find active noise-canceling here, the right fit of ear tips does its job in sealing the ambient noise.
+However, you may find noise filtering when you’re talking on the phone during your commute.